Malaysia: Peninsula and Borneo - July 2006

-Nudibranchs are the sea cousins of land slugs.
+Nudibranchs are the marine cousins of land slugs.
 Their gills are exposed, naked, hence their name...

 Fresh water and poor visibility

-From Tuesday, I start diving in Tioman.
+On Tuesday, I start diving in Tioman.
 First surprise: the water is COLD !!!!
-I know everything is relative, but here, in this season, we lose almost 4 degrees compared to the very hot waters of the Perhentians.
+I know, everything is relative, but here, in this season, we lose almost 4 degrees compared to the very warm waters of Perhentian.

-It's enormous.
-Spend an hour in water at 30°C, okay.
-But at 25-26°C, it's chills and systematic clapping of teeth for the chilly diver that I am.
-From now on, I will put tank top + T-shirt under my too thin diving suit.
+That's a lot.
+Spending an hour in water at 30°C is fine.
+But at 25-26°C, it's systematic shivering and teeth chattering for the very cold diver that I am.
+From now on, I will wear a tank top + T-shirt under my too thin wetsuit.

-Another surprise, which is not really one, in fact, because I had been warned about it: in July-August, visibility is even worse here, in Tioman, than in the Perhentian Islands and Redang.
-I realize this from the first explorations, carried out on small wrecks of fishing boats near the coast.
+Another surprise, which is not really a surprise, because I had been warned about it: in July-August, visibility is even poorer here, in Tioman, than in the Perhentian Islands and in Redang.
+I realized this as soon as I started exploring small wrecks of fishing boats close to the coast.

 The fascinating sea slugs

-So, we are less interested in "big" animals that eventually go off and that anyway we do not see, given the "fog" in the water, to look at the case of small.
+As a result, we are less interested in the "big" animals that may pass in the distance and that we cannot see anyway, because of the "fog" that reigns in the water, to focus on the small ones.

-Among these very interesting little things that are an inexhaustible subject for those who, like me, do underwater photography (I have my little compact in its waterproof case with me on each of my dives): nudibranchs.
+Among these very interesting little things, which are an inexhaustible subject for those who, like me, do underwater photography (I carry my little compact in its waterproof case with me on every dive): the nudibranchs.

 These critters are vague relatives of our land slugs, but much prettier.
-There are hundreds and hundreds of them, listed in a Bible called 1001 Nudibranchs, whom we hasten to consult when we return to dive shop.
+There are hundreds and hundreds of them, listed in a Bible called 1001 Nudibranchswhich we hasten to consult on our return to the dive shop.

-The nudibranchs, there are large and small, long and short, pataux and all purposes, some with a shot "Afro" other covered with pustules.
-All adorned with new colors and changing.
+The nudibranchs, there are big and small, long and short, leggy and thin, some with an "afro" cut, others covered with pustules.
+The whole thing is adorned with new and changing colors.
 A real festival.